yrahul3910/flatness-guided-hpo/README.md

-# Strong convexity-based HPO
+# Flatness-guided HPO

-This repo contains the full source code and results for the strong convexity-based HPO paper.
+This repo contains the full source code and results for the flatness-guided HPO paper.
+While this was in development, the method was also called STCVX or AHSC temporarily, so you will likely find files with those names instead.

 * `image/` - Experiments on MNIST and SVHN
 * `hpobench/` - Experiments on the OpenML datasets